Dr Nicola Smith

 Graduated 2005 with 2:1 (Hons) Experimental Psychology (University of Oxford).
-Since graduating have worked within Children’s Social care in both statutory and voluntary services including:
+Since graduating Gillian has worked within Children’s Social Care in both statutory and voluntary services including:

 - Youth Offending Services; delivering interventions to young people aiming to reduce their risk of re-offending